nikodonnell/getvero.github.io/_articles/getting-started.md

 - **Test** - Send all emails triggered by customers to a single email address (for testing).
 For newsletters only a single email is sent.
 - **Offline** - Data is still captured and emails are still ‘triggered’, just not sent, so you can see them in the logs.

-By default, your Sandbox project is set to **offline** as denoted by the gray color of the project in the sidebar.
-We recommend using the Sandbox project with a testing server or test environment, if you have one.
-We also recommend setting your Production project to **Test** (orange) when you initially start sending live data to Vero, just to be safe.
+By default, your project is set to **Test** as denoted by the orange color of the project in the sidebar.
+We recommend keeping your project in **Test** mode while you get setup and until you want to send live emails to your customers.
+Once you have finished setting up your project by **[Tracking real time data](#4)** and **[Importing your existing data](#5)** you can flip your project to **Live** mode to start sending real emails to your customers.

+*Note: You can have as many projects as you like, for example, you could have a 'Sandbox' project (set to 'Test' mode) linked to your test environment and a 'Production' project (set to 'Live' mode) linked to your live environment*

-*Note* that you can clone campaigns between projects by selecting **[Clone](/articles/cloning-an-email.html)** in the dropdown next to a saved campaign, however customer data is isolated to each project.
+*Note: You can also clone campaigns between projects by selecting '[Clone](/articles/cloning-an-email.html)' in the dropdown next to a saved campaign, however customer data is isolated to each project.*

 ###To Do:

-1. Setup your test server environment to use Sandbox project in Vero (by [grabbing your API Keys](https://app.getvero.com/settings/project) when logged into your **Sandbox** project).
-Ensure this project is in **Offline** mode.
-2. Ensure you set your Production project to **Test** when you initially begin tracking data in  your production environment, to be on the safe side.
+1. Ensure your project is in **Test** mode while you get set up.

 <h2 id="2">Add multiple team logins</h2>